As Iran Erupts in Protest, Tehran Is Notably Quiet

 But this time, their exhortations went unheeded.
 “Proud Iranians, support us,” they shouted, only to find pedestrians walking by, looking to see what the commotion was about but declining to join the protesters.

-The protests that broke out a week ago in the northern city of Mashhad have shown some signs of abating, but demonstrators are still taking to the streets after dark in many outlying provinces.
+The protests that broke out a week ago in other parts of Iran — but never gained traction in the capital — have shown some signs of abating, though demonstrators are still taking to the streets after dark in many outlying provinces.
 Elite forces with the Revolutionary Guards Corps were deployed to three of them Wednesday — Hamadan, Isfahan and Lorestan — to help quell uprisings there.

 The government took another step Wednesday to tamp down the uprising, staging pro-government rallies throughout the country and affording them generous coverage on state-controlled media.